Published on 22 Aug 13

 19 May 2017

 Daniel is a partner of EY Law specialising in the provision of legal and tax services to high net worth individuals and their related companies and trusts.
 He is a chartered accountant and solicitor who has over 20 years of experience in revenue law.
 He practises in all areas of tax and duty but has a particular focus on superannuation, estate planning, trusts, business structuring, capital gains tax and dealing with the ATO in relation to tax disputes.
-Daniel is also a Chartered Tax Adviser of the Taxation Institute and currently serves as a member of the state council for its WA division.
-Daniel was recently named in Doyle’s Guide as one of the leading tax lawyers in WA and is a key member of the EY Law team in Perth that was recognised as the leading tax law firm in WA in 2016.
+Daniel is also a Chartered Tax Adviser of The Tax Institute and currently serves as a member of the state council for its WA division.
+Daniel has been named in Doyle’s Guide as one of the leading tax lawyers in WA and is a key member of the EY Law team in Perth that was recognised as the leading tax law firm in WA in 2016 and 2017.

 - Current at